Career Management Courses

 (Note: If you are a President’s Emerging Scholars [PES] student in CLA, in place of CLA 1001 you take CLA 1005, Introduction to Liberal Arts Learning; and in place of CLA 1002 you take CLA 2005, Introduction to Liberal Education and Responsible Citizenship.)

-If you’re an international student and you need to earn academic credit for Curricular Practical Training (CPT) purposes, ID 3896, Internship Reflection: Making Meaning of Your Experience, may be a great option for you.
+If you’re an international student and you need to earn academic credit for Curricular Practical Training (CPT) purposes, CLA 3896, Internship Reflection: Making Meaning of Your Experience, might be a great option for you.